ARTERIES

 Did you play any musical instruments as a child?

-What do you enjoy about playing music?
+What do you enjoy most about making music?

-What are the challenges that go with busking?
+What challenges do you face with busking?

-Do you take on other gigs?
+Do you take on other gigs as well?

-What instruments do you carry on you?
+What instruments do you carry with you?

 Just the tenor saxophone.

-And what is that [a square-shaped instrument]?
+And what’s that square-shaped instrument?

-Your baggage must be heavy.
+Your equipment must be quite heavy.

 As a busker, you are in proximity to people.
 What does it take to put yourself out there?